During this comprehensive webinar, you will get the answers to such need-to-know questions as:

 - How far do employers have to go to accommodate medical marijuana use?

-- Federal law vs. state law: Which takes precedence?
+- Federal law vs. state law enforcement: Which takes precedence?

 - Medical marijuana and the ADA: What should you be aware of?